Richard Marfuggi

 Richard Marfuggi is an American medical professional, author, and expert witness.
 He is primarily known for his expertise in the field of plastic surgery, and is a board-certified plastic surgeon.
 He has been featured in publications like Marie Claire, The Advocate, Cosmopolitan, and Men's Health.
-He has also provided insight on numerous television programs, including The Early Show on CBS.
+He has also provided insight on The Early Show on CBS.
 Marfuggi is the first medical doctor to hold a doctorate in medical humanities and is the academic director for the National Student Leadership Conference's Medicine & Health Care Program.

 Education

 Marfuggi earned his undergraduate degree at the College of the Holy Cross in 1972.
 After receiving an A.B.
 Honors degree at Holy Cross, he returned to his home state to study at The University of Vermont College of Medicine where he earned his doctorate in 1976.
 Marfuggi had his internship & residencies at the University of Pittsburgh School of Medicine, Eastern Virginia Graduate School of Medicine, and the Institute of Reconstructive Plastic Surgery at New York University He would eventually earn a Master's degree in the early 2000s at Drew University and was the first medical doctor to earn a doctorate in medical humanities.
 The College of the Holy Cross bequeaths annual awards for students and faculty made possible by donations from Marfuggi.
 The awards are named in honor of Marfuggi's parents, Mary Louise Marfuggi (faculty awards) and Anthony P. Marfuggi (student awards).